The Bolt Who Screwed Christmas

-The Bolt Who Screwed Christmas is an independent animated short film and a parody of How the Grinch Stole Christmas! written and directed by John Wardlaw and animated by Andy Angrand.
+The Bolt Who Screwed Christmas is a 2009 independent animated short film parody of How the Grinch Stole Christmas! written and directed by John Wardlaw and animated by Andy Angrand.
 The film features the final performance of actor Jonathan Harris and co-stars Tress MacNeille.
 The film also features an original score by Gary Stockdale and music by director John Wardlaw's band, Anti-m.

 Jonathan Harris

-Written in 1997, the script was presented to Jonathan Harris in 1998 though it was not until 2000 that his voice work was actually recorded.
-Harris died on November 3, 2002, long before the film was completed making it his last film.
+Written in 1997, the script was presented to Jonathan Harris in 1998 and his voice work was actually recorded in 2000.
+He died on November 3, 2002, making it his last film.
 In 2006 an additional scene was added to the film and Jonathan Harris' former Lost In Space co-stars Bill Mumy, Angela Cartwright and Marta Kristen added their voices to the film.
-The film was dedicated in his memory.
+The film was dedicated to his memory.

 Production and release

-Completed in 2009 the film made its first appearance at the non-theatrical 2009 Los Angeles Reel Film Festival where it was honored with three awards.
-In 2010 it made its theatrical world premier in the home town of film-maker John Wardlaw at the 25th Annual Santa Barbara International Film Festival (SBIFF).
-Between December 2009 and December 2011, the film played in 30 film festivals, winning 13 awards.
+Completed in 2009, the film first appeared at the non-theatrical 2009 Los Angeles Reel Film Festival where it was honored with three awards.
+In 2010 it made its theatrical world premier in film-maker John Wardlaw's home town at the 25th Annual Santa Barbara International Film Festival (SBIFF).
+Between December 2009 and December 2011, it played in 30 film festivals, winning 13 awards.
 Its final theatrical appearance was at L’hybride in Lille France.